splash-networks/admin-panel-doc/docs/portals/aruba-instant-on.md

 The `Guest Portal URL` will be created based on the URL of the Splash Admin app followed by the path given by Site ID.

-Select the venue and the template and click on the Create button.
+Select the venue and template and click on the Create button.

 ## Portal Settings

-We can go to Portals to view the settings for the portal(s) just added.
+You can go to Portals to view the settings for the portal(s) just added.

 Clicking on a portal takes you to the details for that portal.
 It lets you specify additional settings: